 Pause and take deep breaths

 The body’s natural response during anger is to hold its breath.
-It elevates the heart rate as we go into our fight or flight mode.
+It elevates the heart rate as we enter fight or flight mode.
 Taking deep breaths can help you relax and calm down.
-Now, I am talking about deep belly breaths and not just your normal deep breathing.
+Now, I am talking about deep belly breaths, not just your normal deep breathing.
 A difficult situation calls for more effective breathing.

-So, instead of punching the person in the face, take three deep breaths.
-Breathe through your nose, hold your breath while counting eight, and exhale while counting to eight as well.
+So, take three deep breaths instead of punching the person in the face.
+Breathe through your nose, hold your breath while counting to eight, and exhale to eight.
 Repeat at least three times.
 It will help you stop hyperventilating.

 Go for a walk

 If breathing does not help and you still feel agitated, go out, take a walk, or leave the situation for a few minutes.
 A breath of fresh air can help you calm down.
 It will also help lower your adrenaline.
-Take quick steps at a regular pace; make sure to note your breathing too.
-Once you have calmed down, think of ways to resolve an issue before going back to your home or the person you are angry with.
+Take quick steps at a regular pace; note your breathing too.
+Once you have calmed down, think of ways to resolve an issue before returning to your home or the person you are angry with.

 Reflect on your responses